csoltenborn/GoogleTestAdapter/README.md

 The following tasks will be tackled in the months to come.
 Feel free to suggest other enhancements, or to provide pull requests providing some of the features listed below (see section *Contributions* below).

 * Better parsing and displaying of parameter values in case of parameterized tests
-* Save settings into XML file, e.g. within solution dir, to allow easy exchange of settings via developers
+* Allow settings per solution, including exchange between developers
 * Smarter test scheduling
   * Reduce number of times executables are invoked where possible
   * introduce option to assign test resources to threads (scheduling would then make sure tests are not running at same time if competing for the same test resources)